ICanBoogie/ActiveRecord/README.md

 #### Defining models

-Model definitions can be specified while creating the [Models](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.Models.html) instance.
+Model definitions can be specified while creating the [Models][] instance.

-Note: You don't have to create the [Connection](http://icanboogie.org/docs/class-ICanBoogie.ActiveRecord.Connection.html) intances used by the models, you can use their identifier which will get resolved when the model is needed.
+Note: You don't have to create the [Connection][] instances used by the models, you can use their identifier which will get resolved when the model is needed.

 Note: If `CONNECTION` is not specified the `primary` connection is used.